Documentation

 • In the second window of the wizard that appears, check the box for "Other" under "Delimiters" and type a semicolon in the field to the right and click Finish.

-• Select the menu item, File > Save As... and save the file as an Excel Workbook (.xlsx).
+• Select the menu item, File > Save As... and save the file as an Excel workbook (.xlsx).

 • YEASTRACT organizes the adjacency matrix with the transcription factors as rows and the target genes as columns, which is opposite to the format that GRNmap and GRNsight expects.
 To flip this orientation, first create a new worksheet by clicking on the new worksheet icon at the bottom of the screen.
 Name this new worksheet "network".